English 330 Online: Interdisciplinary Writing

-All readings are available in the weekly agendas; you do not need to purchase any material.
+All readings are available through the weekly agendas; you do not need to purchase any materials.
 Additionally, readings for projects are listed and linked on the class project pages found on the course homepage on CIKeys.
 Reading the class material is critical to your success in this class.
 Each week read the weekly agenda and perform the activities/writing for that week.

 If you are a qualified student with a disability who will require reasonable accommodations in this course, please register with Disability Resource Programs located in the Educational Access Center, Bell Tower 1541, or call 805/437/3331 for assistance with developing a plan to address your academic needs.
 Faculty, students and Disability Resource Programs will work together regarding classroom accommodations.
 Any requests for course modification, including those related to assignments and/or deadlines, shall be addressed through this process.
 Students should discuss any approved accommodations with faculty.
 All requests for accommodations require appropriate advance notice to avoid a delay in services.

-- Each week you must complete the homework activities listed on the weekly agenda.
+- Each week you must complete the activities listed on the weekly agenda.
 Failure to complete these weekly activities will result in failing the course.

 - All homework/draft assignments must be submitted electronically in CI Docs.